dataArtisans/flink-training-web/fault-tolerance.md

 Before we start a new TaskManager, let us discuss what to expect when a new TaskManager continues to process the program.

-1. The operator state should not be lost, whether that's the record of ongoing taxi rides from the [Late Ride Alerts exercise]({{ site.baseurl }}/exercises/longRides.html) or the regression models from the [Travel Time Prediction exercise]({{site.baseurl}}/exercises/timePrediction.html).
+1. The operator state should not be lost, whether that's the record of ongoing taxi rides from the [Long Ride Alerts exercise]({{ site.baseurl }}/exercises/longRides.html) or the regression models from the [Travel Time Prediction exercise]({{site.baseurl}}/exercises/timePrediction.html).

 2. The data source should continue from the last checkpoint before the TaskManager was killed.
 Hence, we want to see that the ride ids do not start from the beginning.